 PCA Skin Pigment Bar ($39.50)

-Although expensive PCA’s advanced whitening formula combines Kojic, Azelaic and Tannic acid to exfoliate decrease breakouts and reduce hyperpigmentation.
+Although expensive PCA’s extremely popular advanced brightening formula combines Kojic, Azelaic and Tannic acid to exfoliate decrease breakouts and reduce hyperpigmentation.
 The cleansing bar also includes Aloe Vera, Witch Hazel, and Rosewood Extracts, to ensure skin stays moisturized and hydrated.
 Made without synthetic dyes or fragrances as well as parabens and sulfates this Kojic Acid Soap is made to minimize the chance of irritation.

 ALTERNATIVE KOJIC ACID PRODUCT RECOMMENDATIONS

 Many skin-beneficial ingredients inclusive of Kojic Acid work better when they are left on the skin longer than the time recommended with cleansers or soaps.
-Here is our pick of some effective advanced lightening skin care products formulated for advanced lightening results.
+Here is our pick of some effective advanced brightening skin care products formulated for advanced brightening results.

 Cosmetic Skin Solutions Phyto and Botanical Gel ($29.95)

 Through the combination of 3 powerful brightening agents: Kojic Acid, Arbutin, and Bearberry Leaf Extract Cosmetic Skin’s Solutions serum combat stubborn skin discoloration issues.
 Plant extracts from Cucumber and Thyme help balance the drying effects of the brightening agents while also having anti-inflammatory and antiseptic properties to calm skin as well as minimize irritation.
 Other benefits of the formula include that it is made in small batches to ensure freshness of the active ingredients.